dannyhope/uxbrighton/pages/mentorship.md

   - /mentorship
 seo: true
 ---
-U﻿X Brighton's mentorship programme supports UXers at all stages of their career.
+U﻿X Brighton’s mentorship programme supports UXers at each stage of their career.
 From student to Head of Design and anything in between.
 Whether you're a Researcher or Designer we pair mentors and mentees to help you grow your UX career.

 ## A﻿bout the programme